Eleutherodactylus diplasius

 Eleutherodactylus diplasius, the patternless whistling frog, is a species of frog in the family Eleutherodactylidae.
 A native of Haiti, it can be found in the Tiburon Peninsula northwest, to the Massif de la Hotte.
-It has an estimated polygon range of ca. 814 km^{2}, spanning an elevational range of 0–1,207 m asl.
+It has an estimated polygon range of about 814 km2, spanning an elevational range of up to 1,207 m asl.
 In July 2011 it was found in at Morne Deux Mamelles.